 Water is the key to life on earth, yet less than three percent of it is available to humans, so make every drop count.
 Efficient irrigation is important because more than 50 percent of residential water is used for landscaping.
 In addition, most plant diseases and deaths are caused by over watering.

 Water use can be reduced by at least 30 percent with a few simple steps.
-Make certain that water only falls on landscaped areas, water in the cool of the morning or evening to reduce evaporation, and avoid watering during rainstorms or in the wind.
+Make certain that water falls only on landscaped areas, water in the cool of the morning or evening to reduce evaporation, and avoid watering during rainstorms or in the wind.
 Adjust nozzles or water pressure to produce droplets of water rather than a foggy mist.
-Change watering times at least once each month to meet the water needs of the landscape, and group plants by similar water needs.
+Change watering times at least once each month to meet the water needs of the landscape.
+Group plants with similar water needs.
 Rainfall can also be directed from gutters and down spouts onto a landscape.

 - Xeriscaping: Creative Landscaping